10 Signs Your Sydney Tree Needs Removing (2026 Guide)

 6. Power Line Interference or Electrical Hazards

-Trees contacting or threatening electrical infrastructure require immediate attention:
+Trees contacting or threatening electrical infrastructure require urgent attention:

 - Direct contact: Branches touching power lines